-4. The event organiser, promoter or hirer accepts the quote and the Trust issues a Deed of Agreement that includes.
+4. The event organiser, promoter or hirer accepts the quote and the Trust issues a Deed of Agreement that confirms:

 The Trust reserves the right to cancel an agreement if the event organiser, promoter or hirer fails to make payments or provide planning documents as per the agreed schedule.

 If an application is not approved, the event organiser, promoter or hirer will be advised of the reasons.